Where Now for UK’s Labour?

 Labour’s Next Leader and Policies

 Firstly, the choice of the next leader will be critical.
-Leadership was certainly an Achilles heel for Labour at recent elections, and the Corbyn era proved that building up large membership closely aligned with the leader does not automatically equate to popularity among the broader electorate.
+Leadership was certainly an Achilles heel for Labour at recent elections, and the Corbyn era proved that building up a large membership closely aligned with the leader does not automatically equate to popularity among the broader electorate.

 Both Miliband and Corbyn had largely negative leadership ratings, which adversely impacted on the party’s electoral performance.
 Credibility and an improved leadership image are therefore critical.